-Approximately 80 percent of the primary (not recycled) nickel consumed in the western world is used in alloys, such as stainless steel and superalloys.
-Nickel increases an alloy's resistance to corrosion and its ability to withstand extreme temperatures.
+Nickel is primarily used in alloys, such as stainless steel and superalloys.
+Nickel increases resistance to corrosion and its ability to withstand extreme temperatures.
 Equipment and parts made of nickel-bearing alloys are often used in harsh environments, such as those in chemical plants, petroleum refineries, jet engines, power generation facilities, and offshore installations.
 Medical equipment, cookware, and cutlery are often made of stainless steel because it is easy to clean and sterilize.
-Nickel alloys are increasingly being used in making rechargeable batteries for portable computers, power tools, and hybrid and electric vehicles.
+Less than 10% of nickel winds up in the battery supply chain.
+Going forward, the primary demand driver for Class 1 nickel is expected to be the electronic vehicles market, which is forecast to double demand by 2040.